Why start with feng shui intelligence?

 Another feng shui concept that hasn’t been evaluated or even attempted to be proven is that feng shui can affect chance.
 David Hume said, “Chance … is a mere negative word, and means not any real power which has anywhere a being in nature.”
 In his book A Philosophical Guide to Chance: Physical Probability, Toby Handfield says, “I recommend that we take an anti-realist attitude towards chance, even though chances are posited by our most successful physical theory… I reach this conclusion reluctantly, but no better opinion is available.”

-So a very important part of feng shui intelligence is comprehension that correlation does not imply causation, which most superstitious people are completely bereft of that understanding.
+So a very important part of feng shui intelligence is the comprehension that correlation does not imply causation, which most superstitious people are completely bereft of that understanding.